How to Wear All Your Wardrobe

 Why You Only Wear 20% of Your Clothes - And How to Change That

-If so, you’re not alone!
+If this is you, you are not alone!
 Many people fall into the habit of only wearing about 20% of what they own, leaving the remaining 80% - the Pareto Principle - untouched.
-With clothes languishing in wardrobes for years even decades unworn, often because they don’t fit or have simple been forgotten about.
-It’s very common when editing a personal styling clients wardrobe for me to hear, ‘oh, I had forgotten I had that!’
+With clothes languishing in wardrobes for years, unworn, eithern because they don’t fit or have simply been forgotten about.
+It’s very common when conducting a wardr0be edit for me to hear, ‘oh, I had forgotten I had that!’

 But this doesn’t have to be the case.
 With a few intentional changes, you can maximise every item in your wardrobe and rediscover the pieces you have forgotten about.